AxelFougues/Thermal-implant-reverse-engeneering/README.md

 ### About the installation

-- The implant inside the injector is covered in a transparent viscous and sticky substance.
-My guess is it’s lubricant although I don’t see the point of covering the implant instead of the needle.
+- The implant inside the injector is covered in lubricant.

 - Needle diameter: 3 mm.